Carbon dioxide in the atmosphere of Earth: Measurement techniques

-The concentrations of carbon dioxide in the atmosphere are expressed as parts per million by volume (abbreviated as ppmv or just ppm).
-To convert from the usual ppmv units to ppm mass, multiply by the ratio of the molar weight of CO2 to that of air, i.e. times 1.52 (44.01 divided by 28.96).
+The concentrations of carbon dioxide in the atmosphere are expressed as parts per million by volume (abbreviated as ppmv, or ppm(v), or just ppm).
+To convert from the usual ppmv units to ppm mass (abbreviated as ppmm, or ppm(m)), multiply by the ratio of the molar mass of CO2 to that of air, i.e. times 1.52 (44.01 divided by 28.96).

 The first reproducibly accurate measurements of atmospheric CO2 were from flask sample measurements made by Dave Keeling at Caltech in the 1950s.
 Measurements at Mauna Loa have been ongoing since 1958.
 Additionally, measurements are also made at many other sites around the world.
 Many measurement sites are part of larger global networks.
 Global network data are often made publicly available.

 Data networks

 There are several surface measurement (including flasks and continuous in situ) networks including NOAA/ERSL, WDCGG, and RAMCES.
 The NOAA/ESRL Baseline Observatory Network, and the Scripps Institution of Oceanography Network data are hosted at the CDIAC at ORNL.
 The World Data Centre for Greenhouse Gases (WDCGG), part of GAW, data are hosted by the JMA.
 The Reseau Atmospherique de Mesure des Composes an Effet de Serre database (RAMCES) is part of IPSL.

 From these measurements, further products are made which integrate data from the various sources.
 These products also address issues such as data discontinuity and sparseness.
 GLOBALVIEW-CO_{2} is one of these products.

-Ongoing ground-based total column measurements began more recently.
-Column measurements typically refer to an averaged column amount denoted X, rather than a surface only measurement.
-These measurements are made by the TCCON.
-These data are also hosted on the CDIAC, and made publicly available according to the data use policy.

-Satellite measurements

-Space-based measurements of carbon dioxide are also a recent addition to atmospheric X measurements.
-SCIAMACHY aboard ESA's ENVISAT made global column X measurements from 2002 to 2012.
-AIRS aboard NASA's Aqua satellite makes global X measurements and was launched shortly after ENVISAT in 2012.
-More recent satellites have significantly improved the data density and precision of global measurements.
-Newer missions have higher spectral and spatial resolutions.
-JAXA's GOSAT was the first dedicated GHG monitoring satellite to successfully achieve orbit in 2009.
-NASA's OCO-2 launched in 2014 was the second.
-Various other satellites missions to measure atmospheric X are planned.